-dervaze is a project I have started back in my Ph.D. work in 2015 to translate Ottoman Turkish to modern Turkish spelling and providing an OCR/ICR/handwriting recognition engine for Ottoman language.
+dervaze is a project I started during my Ph.D. work in 2015 to translate Ottoman Turkish to modern Turkish spelling and to provide an OCR/ICR/handwriting recognition engine for the Ottoman language.

-The reason I had to stop was the lack of data, since without some considerable amount of data, statistical methods for both Natural Language Processing and Computer Vision fails.
-Producing and maintaining data seemed a much more important burden than having technical solutions, so I mostly gave up the idea that a working solution is obtainable with the classical OCR techniques.
-The research still waits me to finish.
+The reason I had to stop was the lack of data, since without a considerable amount of data, statistical methods for both Natural Language Processing and Computer Vision fail.
+Producing and maintaining data seemed a much greater burden than providing technical solutions, so I mostly gave up the idea that a working solution is obtainable with classical OCR techniques.
+The research is still waiting for me to finish.

-I begin this series of explorations in Computer Vision, Machine Learning and related fields to document my achievements and provide some basis for further research.
-Time to time, I will provide results regarding the ideas here.
-Currently this is mostly a hobby/side project.
+I am beginning this series of explorations in Computer Vision, Machine Learning, and related fields to document my achievements and provide a basis for further research.
+From time to time, I will provide results regarding the ideas discussed here.
+Currently, this is mostly a hobby/side project.

-My current endeavour is to write a robust translation engine between Ottoman and Turkish in Dart.1
+My current endeavor is to write a robust translation engine between Ottoman and Turkish in Dart.1

-Instead of making a full fledged morphological analysis like TRMorph, Google Research Morphological Analyzer or Starlang Morphological Analyzer, our aim is to provide a surface level to surface level translation between Arabic and Turkish letters.
+Instead of performing a full-fledged morphological analysis like TRMorph, Google Research Morphological Analyzer, or Starlang Morphological Analyzer, our aim is to provide a surface-level to surface-level translation between Arabic and Turkish scripts.

 It is true that it’s possible to use something like: